privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Information about auction (ad format, size).
 This information
     // is available both to the seller and all buyers participating in
     // auction.
     // Represents a JSON object.
+This is passed to ScoreAd() in AuctionConfig object,
+    // the key in JSON being "auctionSignals".
     // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
     // to SellerFrontEnd service.
 This data is copied from AuctionConfig. google.protobuf.Struct auction_signals = 3;